techniq/layerchart/docs/src/content/guides/styles.md

 ### Canvas

 Primitives rendered within Canvas layers support the same CSS classes and inline styles as Svg, allowing for use of `fill`, `stroke`, `font`, and even `paint-order`.
-Canvas layers also support CSS variables and light/dark mode, and will respond with media queries changes.
+Canvas layers also support CSS variables and light/dark mode, and will respond to media query changes.

 ### Global CSS colors